openharmony/docs/en/application-dev/reference/apis-media-library-kit/js-apis-photoAccessHelper.md

 | ---------- | ------- | ---- | ---------------------------------- |
 | title | string | Yes  | Title to set.|

-Note that the title cannot:
+The title is not allowed to:
 - Contain the filename extension.
 - Exceed 255 characters.
 - Contain any of the following characters:<br>. .. \ / : * ? " ' ` < > | { } [ ]